iotaledger/node-docker-setup/docker/README.md

 ### 2. Setup neighbors

-Add your neighbors addresses to the `peering.json` file.
+Add your HORNET neighbor addresses to the `peering.json` file.

 > **NOTE**:
 > This step is recommended, but optional if you are using autopeering.